Hybrid quantum physics-informed neural networks for simulating computational fluid dynamics in complex shapes: Discussion

+In the realm of transfer learning, our exploration yielded encouraging signs that classical PINNs possess an inherent capability to adapt to variations in a geometrical shape, when theangle of a $Y$-shaped mixer was changed.
+This qualitative finding is instrumental in demonstrating the potential for PINNs to be applied in shape optimization tasks and other applications requiring flexibility across different geometrical configurations.
+However, the journey towards realizing full transfer learning and generalization capabilities in PINNs is still in its early stages.
+Our initial successes serve as a foundation for further research, underscoring the necessity for continued development and investigation into the mechanisms that enable effective transfer learning within PINNs.

+In developing our HQPINNs, we have also considered recent advances in other quantum and quantum-inspired methods for solving nonlinear equations, such as based on the matrix product states approach~\cite{gourianov2022quantum} and variational quantum algorithms for nonlinear problems~\cite{lubasch2020variational,quantum_expressivity}.
+While our approach primarily focuses on handling complex boundary conditions, the integration of these quantum-inspired methods and variational quantum algorithms could further improve the performance and accuracy of our proposed quantum PINN model.

+Collectively, our findings contribute valuable insights into the potential of hybrid quantum neural networks and the prospects for transfer learning in solving complex physical problems.
+As we continue to push the boundaries of what is achievable with PINNs, our future efforts will focus on refining these models to approach accurate full-scale CFD simulation in complex 3D shapes.

-The future plan includes exploring better architectures for the quantum PINN, investigating their impact on expressiveness, generalizability and optimization landscape, as well as trying out data-driven approaches.
+The plan includes exploring better architectures for the quantum PINN, investigating their impact on expressiveness, generalizability and optimization landscape, and trying data-driven approaches.
 Entirely different networks, such as neural operators~\cite{neural_ops,fno} and graph neural networks~\cite{mesh_based_gnn, sanchez2020learning}, could also be considered in a quantum setting and enhanced with quantum circuits.